Start Date: 11th July 2022

 Week 3 – The Shoot

 During this week you will shoot a short film.
-You will work with your collegues on the 4 Week Acting certificate.
+You will work with your colleagues on the 4 Week Acting certificate.
 All participants will rotate through each of the crew positions: directing, camera, sound, and assistant director.

 Week 4 – Editing and post-production